Glaucoma drops work for many patients. The problem is not that drops are bad.

 What MIGS means

-MIGS stands for minimally invasive glaucoma surgery.
+MIGS stands for minimally invasive glaucoma surgery; some practices call the same category micro-invasive glaucoma surgery or M.I.G.S.
 It is not one procedure.
 It is a family of smaller glaucoma procedures designed to lower pressure with less tissue disruption than older traditional glaucoma surgeries.

 At Visionary Eye Surgery, the MIGS family includes:

-Some MIGS procedures improve the eye's drainage pathway.
+Some MIGS procedures improve the eye's drainage pathway with glaucoma stents or angle-based treatment.
 Some deliver medication inside the eye.
 Some are often combined with cataract surgery.
 The correct choice depends on glaucoma type, pressure target, eye anatomy, medication history, and cataract status.

 MIGS is not always a replacement for drops